miloserdev/openbmc/poky/documentation/test-manual/intro.rst

 In this example, if nativesdk-python3-core has been installed into the SDK, the code runs the python3 interpreter with a basic command to check it is working correctly.
-The test would only run if Python3 is installed in the SDK.
+The test would only run if python3 is installed in the SDK.

 ``oe-build-perf-test``
 ----------------------

-The performance tests usually measure how long operations take and the resource utilization as that happens.
+The performance tests usually measure how long operations take and the resource utilisation as that happens.
 An example from ``meta/lib/oeqa/buildperf/test_basic.py`` contains the following::

    class Test3(BuildPerfTestCase):